akayami001/l-git/README.md

 # Learn Github

-This is a repo for learning abut github
+This is a repo for learning abut githubl-git